Vanishing at infinity on homogeneous spaces of reductive type: Introduction

 By \cite{Poul} Lemma 5.1, $Z=G$ has the VAI property for $G$ unimodular and $H=\{\1\}$.
 The main result of \cite{KS} establishes that all reductive symmetric spaces admit VAI.
 On the other hand, it is easy to find examples of homogeneous spaces without this property.
 For example, it is clear that a non-compact homogeneous space with finite volume cannot have VAI.

 The main result of this article is as follows.

-\begin{theorem} Let $G$ be a connected real reductive group and $H\subset G$ a closed connected subgroup such that $Z=G/H$ is unimodular.
+\begin{theorem} Let $G$ be a connected real reductive group and $H\subset G$ a closed connected subgroup such that $Z=G/H$ is unimodular and of algebraic type.
 Then {\rm VAI} holds for $Z$ if and only if it is of reductive type. \end{theorem}